 Vancouver’s Skoah Spa specialises in a facial menu that will combat the effects of too many vodkas.

-Try the oh-so-delicious “facialiscious” – a “workout” for your skin which includes deep cleansing, exfoliating, extractions (pimple popping), detoxifying, a stimulating masque and soothing massage.
+Try the oh-so-delicious “facialiscious” – a “workout” for your skin which includes deep cleansing, exfoliating, extractions (pimple-popping), detoxifying, a stimulating masque and soothing massage.

 The flagship store is cocooned in the trendy warehouse district in Yaletown and you’ll emerge, one hour later, with what locals call the Skoah glow-ah.

-And when your feet get too tired from trying on all those eclectic shoes, there’s plenty of places to grab a quick bite, or something more substantial.
+And when your feet get too tired from trying on all those eclectic shoes, there are plenty of places to grab a quick bite, or something more substantial.

 For great silk, wander down to Main Street and India Town where you can buy enough fabric to make drapes or purchase an exotic shirt.

 For a good coffee, head to “little Italy” along Commercial Drive where all of the great original Italian cappuccino bars started in Vancouver.